us-dev/interview-dotnet3/README.md

 # Publish
 Send us a public link to your solution.
 If you don't want to make it public, feel free to just send us a ZIP file.

+## PLEASE READ THIS
+# Comments on code delivery
+- Not all unit tests are written for branch coverage.
+It can definitely be expanded.
+- The documents are written using Swashbuckle especially the API project.
+Redoc should also work based on XML comment structure.
+-- Multiple example for Swashbuckle can use a little more work using Filters.
+- Validatation are left out.
+Fluent Validation can be used to perform different validation for each layer.